tomas/needle/README.md

 });
 ```

-Needle is the leanest and most handsome HTTP client in the Nodelands.
 With only two dependencies, it supports:

  - HTTP/HTTPS requests, with the usual verbs you would expect.
  - All of Node's native TLS options, such as 'rejectUnauthorized' (see below).